Dan and Becky Botts

 DIFFERENCES BETWEEN PASTORAL COUNSELORS AND PROFESSIONAL CLINICAL COUNSELORS

-It's easy to be confused, but the differences between a licensed professional counselor and a pastoral Christian counselor is rarely apparent to a client.
+It's easy to be confused, but the differences between a licensed professional counselor and a pastoral Christian counselor are rarely apparent to a client.
 A pastoral counselor, such as a chaplain, pastor, church counselor, and ministerial counselor is often regulated and credentialed by an ecclesiastical group and/or professional association.
 Clinical Counselors are regulated and licensed by state government boards, and often certified or credentialed by professional organizations.

 Unlike professionals working in the fields of clinical counseling or psychology, Pastoral Counselors are not required to obtain a state license.
 In place of a license, pastoral counselors must complete a certification process (sometimes referred to as a credentialing process) by the ecclesiastical group they are associated with.

 Please don't give up on yourself or your marriage.
 We're here to help.
+Please CONTACT us today.